Why Income Protection Might Be a Better Choice Than Workers Compensation

 Voluntary elective surgery or treatment

-Some insurance policies exclude or limit coverage for elective surgeries and treatments that are not considered medical emergencies.
+Many insurance policies exclude or limit coverage for elective surgeries and non-emergency treatments.
+This means procedures that aren't medically necessary might not be covered.

 It’s crucial to thoroughly review the terms and conditions of any income protection policy to understand the specific exclusions and limitations.
 Seeking advice from insurance brokers can be helpful in understanding these details and selecting the most appropriate coverage for you.